rjbrown57/binman/Readme.md

 ## Binman Config subcommand

-The binman config can be used for operations related to your binman config file.
-The `-c` and `$BINMAN_CONFIG` are supported if you use a non standard config
+The `binman config` subcommand can be used for operations related to your binman config file. `-c` and `$BINMAN_CONFIG`  are allow for use a non standard config path.

 ### get
 to view your config run `binman config get`